The Jenyns Corset

 Wrap-ons - which opened out fully like corsets and were closed by hooks and eyes.

 My husband was British and I did spend several years in the UK in both the fifties and seventies.
 Australia , in those days was several years behind the times in terms of fashion, and Queensland , which was very conservative and rather puritanical, was several years behind the rest of Australia !
-I think Corsets were more greatly used, and for longer, that in England , and for any family that liked to think of itself as middle class, strict corseting was seen as a sort of status symbol and mark of respectability.
-Certainly, I remember once at a genteel County Womans' Association Tea Party, while the Lady Mayoress gave a speech, all I could hear in the background was the whirl of the fans and gentle creaking of many corsets!
+I think corsets were more greatly used, and for longer than in England, and for any family that liked to think of itself as middle class, strict corseting was seen as a sort of status symbol and mark of respectability.
+Certainly, I remember once at a genteel County Woman's' Association tea party, while the Lady Mayoress gave a speech, all I could hear in the background was the whirl of the fans and gentle creaking of many corsets!

 In the days before air conditioning, Brisbane summer heat was oppressive, and (strictly in the seclusion on ones own house, and seldom in the presence of company) you did your housework in nothing but your slip/petticoat and your corset.
 It was not an uncommon site to see a neighbour pinning out her washing dressed in a bright salmon “passion killer”, but that was never considered “quite the thing.”

-As for me, I am sticking to what I know – my corsets are for people who like to look like people, more than people who look like grasshoppers!
+As for me, I am sticking to what I know – my corsets are for people who like to look like people.

 Other Fan-lacing Corsets